The River (skyscraper)

 The River is a 258 m tall skyscraper in Bangkok, Thailand.
 On the banks of the Chao Phraya River opposite the Shangri-La Hotel, the building has around 70 floors of residential condominiums and was completed in 2011.

-Developed by Raimon Land, the project consists of two buildings, a taller south tower adjacent to the river, and a slightly smaller north tower which is offset from the front tower so that both towers can enjoy river views.
-The 74-floor The River South was the second tallest building in Thailand comprising entirely freehold condominiums and was the country tallest residential building.
+Developed by Raimon Land, the project consists of two buildings, a taller south tower (known as "Tower A") adjacent to the river, and a slightly smaller north tower ("Tower B") which is offset from the front tower so that both towers can enjoy river views.
+The 74-floor The River South was the second tallest building in Thailand comprising entirely freehold condominiums and was the country's tallest residential building.